samxCoding/CabyMod/README.md

 ### CabyMod for Lunar Client and LabyMod!
 <sub> This is the requirements and instructions page. </sub>
 ### Release date
-This will be most likely released by 4th of June
+This will be most likely released by 10th of June (This was previously June 4th)

 ## Instructions
 Download the latest release, after that open the application, and now here is what you should do: